LeahArgs09/LeahArgs09/README.md

 - ⚡ Fun fact: Im also an artist in both traditional and digital, I am also an anime fan and into gaming.

-Wanna be friends?? dm me directly at my discord account @isabella7639 :>
+Wanna be friends??
+DM me directly at my discord account @isabella7639 :>

 <!---